anthonymakela/anthonymakela.github.io/_posts/2018-12-04-Traffic-Accident-Analysis.md

 ### Number of accidents monthly

 The good news is that it seems that the number of accidents has been slowly declining.
-You might also detect a seasonal behaviour within the numbers.
+You might also detect seasonal behavior within the numbers.
 April typically has the least number of accidents, while November and December is the worst month for accidents.
 This is rather different from the previous plot where we looked at the number of actual fatalities/deaths.
-The deaths were more common in the summer time.
+The deaths were more common in the summertime.
 So the time series appears to be composed of a trend and cyclical/seasonal component.

 ``` r
 acc_yearlymon <- accidents_ %>%